Artistic drawing showing a person's face in a haze

 Toxic Management

 Sociologists Martha Crowley and Randy Hodson conducted a study of the organisational dysfunction at General Motors.
 In a climate where people feared job cuts, every layer of management was afraid to report problems upwards, as there were many examples of people who had been fired after raising issues.
-Their case study of this company has broader implications, as the conditions and attitudes they examined are not unique to General Motors.

 Continue reading “Toxic Management”